keygen-sh/example-node-machine-activation/README.md

 modify them if needed for your particular licensing model, e.g. change the `maxMachines` limit, set it to `floating = true`, etc.

+## Creating an activation token

+In order to allow the license to perform a machine activation, you will need to create a new [activation token](https://keygen.sh/docs/api/#licenses-relationships-activation-tokens).
+Activation tokens allow a limited number of machine activations for a single license, which make them ideal for performing activations from a client-side environment.

+Alternatively, you could use authenticate as a user and use that token to perform the activation, given the user has permission to manage the current license.

+And lastly, in server-side environments, you could utilize a product token to authenticate API requests.
+Note: admin and product tokens should never be used within client-side code, as they allow full management of your Keygen account.

 ## Activating a machine

 Run the script and supply a valid license key and an arbitrary machine fingerprint to perform an activation:

 ```
 yarn start test-key test:fingerprint
 ```